Probing the large-scale magnetic field inside the Sun from three decades of observed surface magnetograms: Magnetogram data, assimilation and the 3D Dynamo model

 After fixing the active regions' depth, the only parameter left in assimilating data was to find out the assimilation time interval.
-By optimizing the simulated $B_r$ from assimilated $B_r$ of the present time step, against the observed $B_r$ at the next time step as a function of time, we find that daily assimilation of magnetogram data is only able to conserve the surface flux without much diffusion.
+By optimizing the simulated $B_r$ from the assimilated $B_{r, obs}$ of the present time step, against the observed magnetic field $B_{r, obs}$ at the next time step as a function of time, we find that daily assimilation of magnetogram data is only able to conserve the surface flux without much diffusion.
+Hence, we allow the relaxation time of $B_r$ for a day for surface flux to be conserved.
 Figure~\ref{fig:data_assim}(b) shows the time evolution of the unsigned magnetic flux, where the red, green, blue, brown, and gray lines represent simulations with 1-day, 2-day, 5-day, and 10-day assimilation cadences and observations, respectively.
 The close agreement between the daily assimilation run and the observations confirms that the assimilation conserves magnetic flux accurately.
 We have also incorporated real-time differential rotation that includes near-surface shear layers from helioseismic observations based on 72-day time series from MDI and HMI (data obtained via private communication with Prof. H M Antia \citep{Antia_2022}, and a snapshot on 1st May 1996 is shown in Figure~\ref{Fig:assimilated_dfr_mdi}) to realistically model internal dynamo.
 The meridional flow and turbulent diffusion are taken from helioseismic measurements using analytic formulas from \cite{HKC14, HCM17}.
+Also, it is worth mentioning that assimilation of surface $B_{r, obs}$ ensures that the sunspot field automatically gets inserted in the dynamo model, and we do not need explicit sunspot emergence from the dynamo model using the self-consistent buoyancy algorithm.
+In our case, the observational sunspot fields act as a source function of poloidal potential and generate a toroidal field due to the induction effect.